yeshvanth-m/Wireless-Audio-Transmission-using-Li-Fi/README.md

 ### SCPI Server

-Red Pitaya board can be controlled remotely over LAN or wireless interface using MATLAB, LabVIEW, Scilab or Python via Red Pitaya SCPI (Standard Commands for Programmable Instrumentation) list of commands.
-SCPI interface/environment is commonly used to control T&M instruments for development, research or test automation purposes.
-SCPI uses a set of SCPI commands that are recognized by the instruments to enable specific actions to be taken (e.g.: acquiring data from fast analog inputs, generating signals and controlling other periphery of the Red Pitaya platform).
-The SCPI commands are extremely useful when complex signal analysis is required where SW environment such as MATLAB provides powerful data analysis tools and SCPI commands simple access to raw data acquired on Red Pitaya board.
+Red Pitaya board can be controlled remotely over LAN or wireless interface using MATLAB, LabVIEW, Scilab, or Python via Red Pitaya SCPI (Standard Commands for Programmable Instrumentation) list of commands.
+SCPI interface/environment is commonly used to control T&M instruments for development, research, or test automation purposes.
+SCPI uses a set of SCPI commands that are recognized by the instruments to enable specific actions to be taken (e.g.: acquiring data from fast analog inputs, generating signals, and controlling other peripheries of the Red Pitaya platform).
+The SCPI commands are extremely useful when a complex signal analysis is required where SW environment such as MATLAB provides powerful data analysis tools and SCPI commands simple access to raw data acquired on the Red Pitaya board.

 Features
-- Quickly write control routines and programs using MATLAB, LabVIEW, Scilab or Python
+- Quickly write control routines and programs using MATLAB, LabVIEW, Scilab, or Python
 - Write testing scripts and routines
 - Take quick measurements directly with your PC